by Dr. Stacy Matthews Branch

 There is a growing number and variety of cannabis products available to address a diversity of medical and health issues from conditions such as epilepsy and cardiovascular conditions to pain and inflammation.
 However, the knowledge of the use of medical cannabis is hardly a new phenomenon.
 For example, earlier than 2000 years B.C., cannabis was used in China as a tea for the treatment of malaria, rheumatism, gout, and beriberi (1).
 During the medieval period, it was used to treat tumors, respiratory ailments, and liver conditions.
 Oil prepared from cannabis leaves were used in the past in Indian and Arabic countries to relieve neuropathic pain, earaches, and hemorrhoids (2).

-In various countries, people continue to recognize the long known and ancient uses of cannabis for pain.
+In various countries, people continue to recognize the long known and ancient uses of cannabis (CBD) for pain relief.
 Many people soak cannabis in alcohol, and use the mixture as a topical treatment for inflammation and pain of muscles and joints.
 Results of informal reports and surveys of patients with arthritis and other types of pain indicate that there may be a benefit of cannabis use for reducing pain in these patients (3,4).
 Information available from a naturopathic pain clinic in the state of Washington indicates that many patients with chronic and exercise-induced pain benefit from toxic-free relief (5).
 Overall, many people are very much aware of the medicinal benefits of cannabis and often seek this method of pain control as an alternative to opioids, which have many adverse effects including the high risk of drug dependence.

 One variety of cannabis, hemp, was also used extensively and continues to be a very versatile plant for medical and nonmedical use.
 Hemp has a much lower tetrahydrocannabinol (THC, the mind-altering component) content and higher cannabidiol (CBD) content then the variety known as marijuana.
 Although THC has medical uses including as an analgesic (pain reliever), CBD is a highly studied compound for its wide-ranging medical uses and lack of mind-altering properties.
 Medical research studies have demonstrated its effectiveness as an anticonvulsant, anti-inflammatory agent, and analgesic.